I.INTRODUCTION

 In the optimal case, the equation condition for the participation constraint will hold, and the fixed payment received by the service provider is

-Bringing equation (5) into equation (2) and taking the first-order partial derivative of SI yields the optimal service level of the service provider as
+Bringing equation (5) into equation (2) and taking the first-order partial derivative of yields the optimal service level of the service provider as

 B.SCENARIO 2: INCOMPLETE INFORMATION MODEL UNDER SERVICE PROVIDER DISINFORMATION